 Before anything else, let me introduce myself.

-My name’s Justine Chua, I co-founded The Border Collective (a blog about everything college kids in the Philippines need to know about the work life) with Betina Ong, and if you want to know more about us, TBC, or anything else, just click around the site.
+My name’s Justine Chua, I co-founded The Border Collective (a blog about everything college kids in the Philippines need to know about internships and job hunting), and if you want to know more about me, TBC, or anything else, just click around the site.
 There’s a body of knowledge there that no other website has, which I’m quite proud of.

 Now onto why this article exists.